y60yu1ii/lumos_ble/README.md

-# Lumos_ble
+# Lumos BLE Android ver.
-Aim to became the easiest ble module.
+- Aim to become the simplest ble module for both Android & iOS.